sretalla/elk-pfsense/README.md

 # elk-pfsense
-This repo is to store the setup for an ELK docker containdr based on sebp/elk:latest (version 7+)
+This repo is to store the setup for an ELK docker container based on sebp/elk:latest (version 7+)

 Run the container with ports and volumes like this: docker run --name elk-pfsense \